Sahajj/HTML/Readme.md

    - Preformatted Text
       ```
       <pre> --> used to give formatting to the text that can't be done using <p> tag
-      , <kbd> --> it's full form is Keyboard for commands
+      , <kbd> --> its full form is a Keyboard for commands
       it's used to show keyboard commands to the user
       ,<abbr> --> it's short of Abbreviation
       Used to tell abbreviation to the user